 But there are 2 problems with this:

-Eventually this may lead to feelings of hopelessness, anxiety and depression.
+Eventually this may lead to feelings of anxiety, hopelessness and depression.
 You closed all the windows and doors, pulled the shutters and now live in darkness.

 Closing our hearts in times of suffering is an automatic reaction.
 We want to protect ourselves.
-But it is crucial to learn how to open the heart again, so we can let the sunshine in.
+But it is crucial to learn how to open the heart again, so we can let fresh air and sunshine in.

-So here is a simple and easy, but powerful, visualisation to help you do judt that:
+So here is a simple and easy, but powerful, visualisation to help you do just that:

 Repeat this exercise once a day.
 It will help to eliminate feelings of darkness and hopelessness and boost your happiness level.